 The Golden Age?
 (Spring 2 & Summer 1)

 Quality Text: ‘1001 Arabian Nights’ by Geraldine McCaughrean.

 During this topic, the children will be developing an understanding of ‘Early Islamic Civilisation,’ an era in history that is often forgotten or even downplayed as ‘The Dark Ages.’
 Children will be learning about the city of Baghdad, the different inventions from the time and key thinkers from ‘The House of Wisdom,’ as well as creating Islamic patterns using a variety of art and mathematical techniques.
 A further focus will be on exploring and experiencing different cuisines as the children will then have the chance to design and create their own food fit for a feast of that time, developing an understanding of a healthy and varied diet.

 Southport (Summer 2)

-During this term, the children will also be busy preparing for their end of year performance at The Atkinson.
+During this term, the children will also be busy preparing for their end of year production at The Atkinson and their Leavers' Service.

 Click here for our year group overview

 Homework is an important part of a child's education, and can add much to a child's development.
 We see homework as an important example of cooperation between teachers and parents/carers.
 One of the aims of our teaching is for children to develop as independent learners, and we believe that doing homework is one of the ways in which children can acquire the skill of independent learning.
 Homework allows for parents and children to work together on the homework, sharing with the adults the work we are doing in school and developing communication around the children's topic.